crate/cratedb-prometheus-adapter/README.md

 ./crate_adapter
 ```

-By default the adapter will listen on port 9268, and talk to the local Crate running on port 4200.
+By default the adapter will listen on port 9268, and talk to the local CrateDB running on port 4200.
 This is configurable via command line flags, which you can see by passing the `-h` flag.